An interactive and action-packed adventure for little ones.

 Plop! follows seasons of Cat and Boom Bah as the third installment in our ‘Picture Book to Performance’ partnership with The Advertiser’s Little Big Book Club.

 Commissioned with support from Come Out and presented as part of Come Out 2009.
 The Terrible Plop published by Penguin 2009.

 Meet the Cast & Creative Team

-Nathan has worked extensively in theatre within Australia and overseas.
-Recent credits include Tartuffe (STCSA/Brink), Things I Know To Be True, The Importance of Being Earnest, Hedda Gabler (STCSA), Masquerade (STCSA/Griffin), Betrayal (STCSA/Melbourne Theatre Company) and the title role of Pinocchio (Windmill Theatre Co/STCSA) in Adelaide, Melbourne, Sydney and at The New Victory Theater on Broadway, New York.
+Nathan has worked extensively in theatre both nationally and internationally.
+Recent credits include Tartuffe (STCSA/Brink), Things I Know To Be True, The Importance of Being Earnest, Hedda Gabler (STCSA) and Masquerade (STCSA/Griffin).He also performed in Betrayal (STCSA/Melbourne Theatre Company) and the title role of Pinocchio (Windmill Theatre Co/STCSA) in Adelaide, Melbourne, Sydney and at The New Victory Theater on Broadway, New York.
 Other credits include Talk to Me Like the Rain and Let Me Listen, Hot Fudge, Ghosts, King Lear, The Complete Works of William Shakespeare Abridged, Three Sisters (STCSA), Thursday, The Hypochondriac, Harbinger (Brink), this uncharted hour (STCSA/Brink), Man Covets Bird (Slingsby), I Am Not An Animal, I Animal (The Border Project), Mr. McGee and the Biting Flea, Emily Loves To Bounce, Me & My Shadow (Patch), Plop!, Grug, Grug & The Rainbow (Windmill Theatre Co).
 Nathan is an Adelaide Theatre Guide and Adelaide Critics Circle Award Recipient.